rukaiya2000/nestproject/README.md

 # NestJs Final Assessment

 ### 1. About application
 This project has primarily 3 tables, i.e, Products, Orders, Customers.
-We were supposed to make 3 endpoint for the project withe the authentication using jwt token
+I have made 3 endpoint for the project withe the authentication using jwt token
 ### 2. Features
 #### Compression
-I added gzip compression for optimization
+Added gzip compression for optimization
 #### Caching
 caching is setup locally
 ### 3. Local setup